 I folded a gold (metallic) pipe cleaner in half, then folded 2 more times on each side, and wrapped one end tight with leftover pipe cleaner, so that it looked like a fan, to prep it for gluing to the crown.
 Once the glue is dry on all three glitter colors, glue to narrow (a.k.a. wrapped) end of the lava spray, to the back of the middle peak (front and center of the crown).

 Then I repeated the glue/glitter process with the yellow/gold colored glitter, called "Yellow Barite".

 Once everything dried, including the erupting lava piece, I added my son's name in gold letter stickers that I'd purchased from the scrap-booking sticker section at Micheal's.
 I added them across the middle front of the crown.
 I started with the middle letter first, and worked outwards, to make sure the name was centered.
-I even cut the letters out individually to make sure they fit on the crown.
+I even cut the letters out individually, with their backings, and spaced them out on the crown, to make sure they fit well.

 Then I thought, how cute would it look to have a pterodactyl flying over one of the volcano's, because I had nothing better to do.
 So I dug around in my jewelry supplies and found this thin but sturdy wire that I could suspend a foam flying dinosaur to.
 I hot glue gunned the wire to the back of one of the peaks, then poked the wire into the foam pterodactyl.
 I pulled the wire back out and added some glue and pushed it back in.

 Please notice that the pterodactyl is actually a sticker!
 I didn't want to leave the white sticker backing on, but if I took it off there would be sticky stuff on the back.
 So I took the sticker back off and sprinkled red glitter on it!
 Now we have bling on the front and the back of the crown!

 I twisted the base of the wire into a spiral to help stabilize it, and used a glue gun to attach it to the back of the peak.